Paim41/M41NITOR/README.md

 M41NITOR is a **private, terminal-inspired file manager** that uses Telegram as its storage backend.

 Telegram holds the actual file content in your own private chats; PostgreSQL keeps the searchable metadata.
-The result is a black-and-pink terminal UI over what is effectively unlimited, free cloud storage — under your own control.
+The result is a black-and-white terminal UI over what is effectively unlimited, free cloud storage — under your own control.

 > *"Your files.
 Your channels.
 Your terminal."*